Writing files

 Products.Price

-So far, when the export
+So far, when the write

 option was used, the table displayed in the dashboard and the table exported to the filesystem were essentially identical in their structure: same lines and same columns.
 However, it is possible to exclude a column from the file export.